nacho692/pa-dlna-chromecast/README.rst

-      encoder process       Start the encoder process and wait for its exit. encoder log_stderr    Log the encoder process stderr. track                 Write the audio stream to the HTTP socket. track shutdown        Write the last chunk and close the HTTP socket.
+      encoder process       Start the encoder process and wait for its exit. encoder log_stderr    Log the encoder process stderr. track                 Write the audio stream to the HTTP socket.

+    Track tasks:
+      abort                 Abort the pa-dlna program.
+      shutdown              Write the last chunk and close the HTTP socket.

 The '--networks' command line option:
     Accept IP interfaces or IP addresses in the its comma separated list.